AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-convertion-status.md

 ---
 # Conversion Status Report {#id205BBA00WZZ}

-AEM Guides provides a robust conversion feature to convert documents of various formats into DITA.
-The Conversion Status Report provides a consolidated view of all conversion tasks executed by AEM Guides.
+Adobe Experience Manager Guides provides a robust conversion feature to convert documents of various formats into DITA.
+The Conversion Status Report provides a consolidated view of all conversion tasks executed by Experience Manager Guides.

 Perform the following steps to view the Conversion Status Report:

-1. Select the Adobe Experience Manager logo at the top and choose **Tools**.
+1. Select Adobe Experience Manager logo at the top and choose **Tools**.

 1. Select **Guides** from the list of tools.